mhandt9/networks/README.md

 Homeworks and Projects from the course: Networks: Concepts and Algorithms

 Repository for everything related to the course.
-No data however, since I don't think I am allowed to make it public.
+No data however, since it is not to be made public.

 ## Problem Set 1: